ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 #### AM

 The Amplitude Modulation using a Low Frequency Oscillator (LFO AM) also called tremolo changes, as the name, implies the frequency of a sound based on a small frequency.
-This allows for a kind of wobble effect, alternating the amplitude between its maxima in a sinusoidal fashion.
+This allows for a kind of wobble effect, alternating the amplitude between its maximum in a sinusoidal fashion.

 The function takes not only the modulating frequency as parameter but also the new lower and upper bounds (usually -1. and 1.) and the music's sample rate.